 Teaching in RE should reflect the fact that the religious traditions in Great Britain are in the main Christian, while taking account of the teaching and practices of the other principal religions represented in Great Britain.
 RE is not part of the National Curriculum so the content suggested below is intended to be a guide only.
-RE is part of the basic curriculum however.

-Suggested Content
+Content

 LEARNING OUTCOMES SUGGESTED ACTIVITIES What special occasions do people celebrate?
-To describe different life events and how they are celebrated Circle time: Children sit in a circle and discuss important life events eg weddings and naming ceremonies, religious or Humanist.
+To describe different life events and how they are celebrated Circle time: Children sit in a circle and discuss important life events.
 They practise sharing feelings and discuss before and afterwards how people can best respond when discussing important and sensitive events.
-Food, cooking and clothes are interesting topics to share.
 Class calendar: Children learn about their culture and beliefs and those of other people through a visual class register that is maintained by the children or a calendar of events, including religious festivals and birthdays.
 They use the calendar to find out about places and people that matter for different groups.
 Sharing experiences of festivals: Children share experiences of what they do for different festivals so that they can describe some similarities and differences between families and communities, such as differences at Christmas and Chanukah, or between New Year and Chinese New Year.
-Harvest festivals around the world could be shared, eg Jewish Sukkot and building a sukkah.
 Music: Children listen to different pieces of music that might be played at special events or religious festivals.
 They create their own dances to express how the music makes them feel.
 Is the event a celebration of something or are they reminding themselves of something sad?
 Children could then learn about different festivals, such as the Buddhist flower festival, Hana Matsuri, or May Day.
-What things, people or places are precious?
-To describe precious objects, people or places and their importance Circle time: Children sit in a circle and show objects that are important to them.
+What things are precious?
+To describe precious objects and their importance Circle time: Children sit in a circle and show objects that are important to them.
 They describe the objects and practise listening carefully to others.
 Responding to artefacts: Children ask questions about an artefact and try and describe it.
 They are given key vocabulary to help describe the object before learning about what it is and why it is important.
-They learn some rules for touching holy objects.
 My favourite object: Children bring in their favourite object from home and discuss it with the group.
 The children share their own experiences and practise listening carefully to others.
 Place of worship: Children visit a place of worship and learn new words associated with this place.
 They consider why people might dress differently or take off their shoes to show respect.
-Who are the special people, religious leaders, in this place?
 Preparing for a guest: Children are asked how they would prepare for a special guest.
 They are shown pictures of people in places of worship and asked to describe how they have prepared e.g. with the use of flowers, smart clothing and food.
-Day out: Ask children to look at different elements of the natural world and describe why the natural world is so important to all people, whether religious believers or not.
+Day out: Ask children to look at different elements of the natural world and describe why the natural world is so important to religious believers and Humanists.